ndinata/transfer/readme.md

 - downloading remote files,
 - running scripts

+These other behaviours can be customised by editing the `config/config.toml` file containing these four sections: `copy`, `download`, `run`, and `reminders`.
+More details on how to configure each section is available in the file itself.

 ## Usage

+I made this program for myself, although it's hopefully flexible enough to be useful to others.
+To adjust its behaviour, refer to the default `config/config.toml` file to suit it to your own needs.

 This program has been tested only on macOS, so running it on other platforms may do whatever!
 It is pretty stable now, although new features and improvements are planned.
 The program handles only simple configs though, so if you pass funky items into it the program might do unexpected things.